Schedule a virtual office appointment if you have any questions or require assistance.

 NYS TAP Code: 0170

-Step 2: If you do not already have an FSA ID, you should apply for one.
+- Step 2: If you do not already have an FSA ID, apply for one.

 - If you have additional questions, please review our Financial Aid FAQs.

-- Please use the Financial Aid Appointment calendar for assistance regarding your financial aid award package, missing documents, scholarships and grants, financial aid appeals, and Satisfactory Academic Progress (SAP) appeals.
+- Schedule a virtual appointment for assistance regarding your financial aid award package, missing documents, scholarships and grants, financial aid appeals, and satisfactory academic progress (SAP) appeals, please use the financial aid appointment calendar.